ministryofjustice/jotw-runbooks/_site/README.md

-# Technical guidance
+# JOTW engineering practices and runbook documentation

+A statically generated Jekyll site, serving the JOTW team's technical documentation.

-How we build and operate products at the Ministry of Justice.
-This repo is inspired by, and borrows from, [GDS's technical guidance][gds-way] site.
+This repo is inspired by, and borrows from, [GDS's technical guidance][gds-way] site and that of other Ministry of Justice Digital team Jekyll sites.

 It's built using [Jekyll][], and hosted using [GitHub Pages][].
 It incorporates HTML, SCSS, JavaScript, and images from [GDS's Tech Docs